mapancsu/ICExtract/README.md

-# PyMass
+# ExTract
 Package for analyzing MS with Python

 It can provide the following functionalities now:

-* mzXMLParser for fast and efficient mzXML parse
-* FPIC method for extracting PICs from raw LC-MS dataset effectively and quickly
+* IC method for extracting IC from raw LC-MS dataset effectively and quickly

-In future, more file formats will be supported and more methods will be implemented into PyMass package, so researchers can create complex analysis workflows for LC-MS datasets in Python with ease.
+In future, more file formats will be supported and more methods will be implemented into EXTract package, so researchers can create complex analysis workflows for LC-MS datasets in Python with ease.

 # Install